-- Experimental Design and Analysis in Biology, Second year course (2020-21)
+- Experimental Design and Analysis in Biology, Second year undergraduate (2020-21)

-- Big Questions in biology, Second year/Masters course (2020)
+- Big Questions in Biology, Second year undergraduate/Masters (2020)

-- Plants and Global Climate Change, Third year course (2019)
+- Plants and Global Climate Change, Third year undergraduate (2019)

 - Programs Officer, Scienceworks Museum (2018-19)